NCERT Solutions Class 6 Social Science Chapter 4 Timeline and Sources of History

-The NCERT Solutions for Class 6 Social Science Tapestry of the Past Chapter 4, Timeline and Sources of History, help students learn how historians study the past.
-The chapter explains what a timeline is and how it is used to arrange historical events in order.
+The NCERT Solutions Social Science Tapestry of the Past Chapter 4, Timeline and Sources of History Class 6, help students learn how historians study the past.
+This NCERT Solutions Class 6 Social Science chapter explains what a timeline is and how it is used to arrange historical events in order.
 It also introduces various sources of history, such as manuscripts, inscriptions, artefacts, coins, and monuments, which provide us with the necessary information about ancient life.

 By using these NCERT Solutions, students can easily understand how events are placed in chronological order and why sources are necessary for understanding the past.
 The solutions make learning simple by providing straightforward answers to textbook questions, which also help in exam preparation.
 This chapter builds curiosity in students to explore history and understand how our knowledge of ancient times is collected and preserved.